ntheanh201/MagicMario/README.md

 Language used: C/C++.

-The game is on developing time.
+The game is in developing time.